An Introduction to the Includer® CliftonStrengths Theme

 Live With Includer: Acknowledge the dissonance you feel when you must be the bearer of bad news.
 Look for partners who can help you justify your position so you don't apologize or soften the message too much.

-Check out our in-depth webcasts from Gallup experts for more ideas on ways to use Includer to maximize your potential.
+Check out our in-depth videos from Gallup experts for more ways to use Includer to make the most of your potential.